 Workers can continue to travel for the purposes of work.
-You may wish to carry identification, wear a uniform or carry a letter from your employer to assist with COVID-19 compliance checks.
+You may wish to carry identification or wear a uniform to assist with COVID-19 compliance checks.

-A list of public health orders currently in force is at legislation.nsw.gov.au/#/.
+A list of public health orders currently in force is at https://legislation.nsw.gov.au/information/covid19-legislation.
 The list will be updated progressively.